Armory Enterprise architecture

-Spinnaker is composed of several microservices for resiliency and follows the single-responsibility principle.
+Armory Enterprise is an enterprise version of open source Spinnaker.
+It is composed of several microservices for resiliency and follows the single-responsibility principle.
 It allows for faster iteration on each individual component and a more pluggable architecture for custom components.

 The smallest atomic unit within Orca is a task - stages are composed of tasks and pipelines are composed of stages.

 Rosco is the “bakery” service.
 It is a wrapper around Hashicorp’s Packer command line tool which bakes images for AWS, GCP, Docker, Azure, and other builders.

 The Armory Agent is a lightweight, scalable service that monitors your Kubernetes infrastructure and streams changes back to the Clouddriver service.